 Competency Units (9) can be applied toward Master’s program.
 Student has one year in which to apply units.

-The Executive Certificate program include (Ecopsychology I, II, II) and will focus on five ecologial and psychological principles of energy, diversity, waste, change and connectivity.
+The Executive Certificate program focuses on systems, personal and cultural narratives, and five ecologial and psychological principles of energy, diversity, waste, change and connectivity.

 Venue: Participants meet weekly ONLINE in a live dynamic classroom environment.
 The course requires around 3 -4 hours per week for lectures, reading and journal assignments.